African Cowpea Programme (ACP)

 Farmers evaluate advanced breeding lines during field trials, Mali, 2015.

-The legume cowpea (Vigna unguiculata) is cultivated and consumed widely across West Africa.
+The legume cowpea (Vigna unguiculata) is cultivated and consumed widely across Africa.
 The plant is well adapted to semi-arid conditions, requiring a minimum of both moisture and fertiliser.
 While the crop is cultivated mainly as a source of protein-rich grain, its vegetative parts also provide an important source of feed for livestock.
 The symbiotic relationship which cowpea, along with all legumes, establishes with the Rhizobium soil bacterium supplies the plant with soluble nitrogen, which both supports the plants’ growth and benefits the fertility and structure of the soil.

 Nigeria, the biggest cowpea producer in the world, harvested in 2019 nearly 3.6 million tonnes of cowpea (global production was 8.9 million tonnes), yet the country needs to import about half a million tonnes annually to meet domestic demand, mainly from Niger, the second largest world producer (source: FAOSTATS).